Celebrate Spring in Northern Virginia at Spring festivals and fairs, scenic drives and hikes, and unique outings in the DC ...

-Great Falls Virginia is one of the most popular natural destinations in the Washington DC area, frequented by locals and tourists from around the world.
+Great Falls Virginia is one of the most popular natural destinations in the Washington DC area, visited by locals and tourists from around the world.
 The Potomac River courses through dramatic waterfalls, rapids, and a narrow gorge at Great Falls Park.
-Residents and visitors flock to Great Falls VA for scenic views, hiking, picnicking, history, and outdoor fun.
-Great Falls is managed by the US National Park System, which maintains excellent facilities and hosts ranger-led events at the park.
+The US National Park Service manages this Virginia gem, maintains excellent facilities, and hosts ranger-led events at the park.

 At the Great Falls of the Potomac, the river drops 76 feet in less than a mile.
 At the same time, the banks narrow from 1000 feet wide to only 60 to 100 feet as the river passes through Mather Gorge.
 The combination of dropping and narrowing as the river passes over jagged rocks creates a dramatic series of waterfalls and rapids.
 It’s a stunning, and easy to reach, slice of nature only 18 miles from busy Washington DC.